 Unfortunately, very few people can say a firm polite “no” without explanation.
 It’s considered necessary to argue, excuse or cheat instead of refusing without explanation.
-It is disadvantage, with which we have to work.
+It is a disadvantage, with which we have to work.

 Saying “no” does not mean becoming a person that loses friends and acquaintances.
 Sometimes, you can help the leader or the colleagues with some personal issues, but if you for some reason do not want to do it – do not be afraid to refuse politely but firmly.
-But don’t forget to point out that you are willing to help and your rejection in this particular situation does not mean refusal to help in genera.
+But don’t forget to point out that you are willing to help and your rejection in this particular situation does not mean refusal to help in general.

-To prioritize and allocate time for the major tasks, you should master the art of philosophical, calm attitude to any business.
+To prioritize and allocate time for the major tasks, you should master the art of a philosophical, calm attitude to any business.
 This art we call “healthy nonchalance” which is useful in any case.

 After this question ask yourself: “Why am I to do it?”.

-How to deal with people that transfer their tasks on their colleagues is not the issue of time management.
+How to deal with people that transfer their tasks to their colleagues is not the issue of time management.
 But time management can give an important tool in this struggle: the objective facts and figures.
 Fix the tasks you perform writing and the time spent.
 Show these records to your supervisor, show which of the tasks performed are yours and which are of your colleagues.
 And most importantly, explain, why it is harmful.
-Remember, your personal comfort is of little interest for the head, what is really important is utility of your suggestions for achievement of personal goals of the head and the department.
+Remember, your personal comfort is of little interest for the head, what is really important is the utility of your suggestions for the achievement of personal goals of the head and the department.